Parenting Day 13 – A Biblical Perspective On Critiquing Children

 These five steps will biblically position you to critique your children:

-4. Step 4 – Encourage your child by letting him know he got it right.
-He needs your encouragement and knowing that his actions are Christlike.
+4. Step 4: Encourage your child by letting him know he got it right.
+He needs your encouragement and to know that his actions are Christlike.

-5. Step 5 – Perchance you have to critique your child; your love will swallow up the disappointment because of your constant and overwhelming love that he knows you have for him.
+5. Step 5: Perchance, you must critique your child, your love will swallow up the disappointment because of your constant and overwhelming love that he knows you have for him.

 Need More Help?